mlco2/codecarbon/docs/edit/methodology.rst

 Power supply to the underlying hardware is tracked at frequent time intervals.
 This is a configurable parameter ``measure_power_secs``, with default value 15 seconds, that can be passed when instantiating the emissions tracker.

-Currently the package supports the following hardware infrastructure.
+Currently, the package supports the following hardware infrastructure.

 GPU
 ~~~~